Sue Gray partygate report: The key findings at a glance

 What are her criticisms and feedback?

-Mr Gray's critique is primarily made in two sections focusing on the context at the time of the parties, and her conclusions as to how they were allowed to happen at the heart of government during the pandemic.
+Mr Gray's critique primarily focuses on the context at the time of the parties, and her conclusions as to how they were allowed to happen at the heart of government during the pandemic.

 Pandemic sacrifices:

-- The pandemic "had a seismic impact on every aspect of life in the country" and restrictions were put in place to "control the spread of the virus and to keep the most vulnerable safe"
+- The pandemic "had a seismic impact on every aspect of life in the country" and restrictions were put in place to control the spread of the virus and keep the most vulnerable safe

-- Ministers and officials "worked long hours under difficult conditions in buildings that could not be easily adapted as Covid secure workplaces"
+- Ministers and officials worked long hours "under difficult conditions in buildings that could not be easily adapted as Covid secure workplaces"

-- But Ms Gray says those challenges "applied to key and frontline workers across the country who were working under equally, if not more, demanding conditions"
+- But those challenges "applied to key and frontline workers across the country who were working under equally, if not more, demanding conditions"

-- The report highlights the "personal sacrifices" everyone made, including those who were not able to see "loved ones in their last moments or care for vulnerable family and friends"
+- The report highlights the personal sacrifices everyone made, including those not able to see "loved ones in their last moments or care for vulnerable family and friends"

 Covid breaches: